apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 This defines a `Role` that is allowed to `get`, `create` and `update` lease objects and a `RoleBinding` that gives the default service user this role in `<YOUR NAMESPACE>`.

 Future versions may also require `delete` access for cleaning up old resources.
-Current uses within Akka only create a single lease so cleanup is not an issue.
+Current uses within Pekko only create a single lease so cleanup is not an issue.

 To avoid giving an application the access to create new leases an empty lease can be created in the same namespace as the application with: